napari/napari.github.io/tutorials/fundamentals/layers/shapes.md

 +++

-## changing shape edge and face colors
+## Changing shape edge and face colors

 Individual shapes can each have different edge and face colors.
 You can initially set these colors by providing a list of colors to the `edge_color` or